ozeki-ai/demo/readme.md

 # TODO - NEXT PHASE

-  * move strategy out of section and into store
-  * show strategy on lawyer dashboard if playbookCompleted (and prevent new playbook)
-  * show values on sales dashboard if contractGenerated (and prevent new contract)
   * allow sales and lawyer to review approved/rejected agreement
   * indicate some kind of negotiation

 # POLISH

+  * rename Customer/Email to Customer/Dashboard
+  * last step for lawyer should return to lawyer dashboard
+  * last step for sales should return to sales dashboard
+  * last step for customer should return to customer dashboard
+  * remove need for all the "continue" steps
+  * only highlight values in one section at a time
   * sales guy should be able to say NO and customize some of the values
-  * only highlight values in one section at a time